-Please search for responsive records regardless of format, medium, or physical characteristics, and including electronic records.
+Please search for responsive Records regardless of format, medium, or physical characteristics, and including electronic Records.
 Please provide the requested documents as follows:

-- Data records in native format when possible (e.g., Excel spreadsheets in Excel); - Other records in PDF format when possible; - Electronically searchable when possible; - Email attachments provided in sequential order following the email, to preserve the "parent-child" relationship, such that Requesters are able to identify which documents were the attachments to which emails; - Email parents include BCC and any other hidden fields; and - Other metadata preserved for all records.
+- Data Records in native format when possible (e.g., Excel spreadsheets in Excel); - Other Records in PDF format when possible; - Electronically searchable when possible; - Email attachments provided in sequential order following the email, to preserve the "parent-child" relationship, such that Requesters are able to identify which documents were the attachments to which emails; - Email parents include BCC and any other hidden fields; and - Other metadata preserved for all Records.

-Please furnish all applicable Records in electronic format as specified above via email to: Sarah Decker at decker@rfkhumanrights.org and Sarah Gillman at gillman@rfkhumanrights.org.
+Please furnish all applicable Records in electronic format as specified above to via email: Sarah Decker at decker@rfkhumanrights.org and Sarah Gillman at gillman@rfkhumanrights.org.